If you have a baby born at 30 weeks, they will be classed as early preterm.

-The average weight of a baby born at 30 weeks is around 3 pounds, and they may only be about 15.5 inches long.
+The average weight of a baby born at 30 weeks is around 3 pounds (about 1.3kgs), and they may only be about 15.5 inches (39cms) long.

 What happens if a baby is born at 30 weeks?

-A baby born at 30 weeks gestation is classed as “very preterm” in the medical world and is likely to need immediate medical attention after birth.
+A baby born at 30 weeks gestation is classed as “early preterm” in the medical world and is likely to need immediate medical attention after birth.